JoeySoprano420/Density-2/README.md

 # Density-2

-Here’s a clear **first-cut spec** for *Density 2* based on what you wrote.
-I’ve broken it into layers so you can see at a glance how the language is supposed to behave and how it’s different from v1.0:
+Here’s a clear **first-cut spec** for *Density 2* broken into layers so you can see at a glance how the language is supposed to behave and how it’s different from v1.0:

 ---